mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop25.md

 mainly devoted to beginners in MTEX and/or texture analysis, the second week is a meeting of MTEX users with different experiences to share specific use cases, tips and tricks and discuss recent and upcoming developments in MTEX.
-A special focus will be on grain boundary statistics.
+A special focus will be on grain boundary statistics and new functionalities in MTEX 6.0.
 Participation is possible in presence as well as remotely.

 <!---
 {% capture par_default %}